chirag127/chirag127/README.md

 ### Hi there 👋

-- 👋 I’m chirag127.
+- 👋 I’m a software developer.
-- 👀 I’m interested in Machine learning,Blockchain.
+- 👀 I’m interested in Artificial intelligence, Natural language processing.
 - 🌱 I’m currently learning Type script,Django.
 - 💞️ I’m looking to contribute on repositories which are saving my time in anyway.
 ---